osmphp/framework/doc/tutorials/01-hello-world.md

 First, open command-line, go to the root project directory and run Composer command with like in the example below:

-    composer create-project -n dubysa/dubysa "--repository={\"type\":\"vcs\",\"url\":\"git@bitbucket.org:dubysa/dubysa.git\"}"
+    composer create-project -n osmphp/osmphp "--repository={\"type\":\"vcs\",\"url\":\"git@bitbucket.org:osmphp/osmphp.git\"}"

 During command execution,

- - project files are downloaded from the repository and copied locally into `dubysa` subdirectory,
+ - project files are downloaded from the repository and copied locally into `osmphp` subdirectory,
  - Composer downloads latest version of all dependent packages,
- - Dubysa post-update scripts are executed and environment is configured.
+ - Osm post-update scripts are executed and environment is configured.

-You can read more about how to [customize project creation](../php-development/dubysa-console-commands.html#composer-create-project).
+You can read more about how to [customize project creation](../php-development/osmphp-console-commands.html#composer-create-project).

 ## Configuring Local Web Server ##

-Before Local web server is configured, the browser does not know how to process <http://127.0.0.1/dubysa/> and shows *"Not Found.
-The requested URL /dubysa/ was not found on this server."*
+Before Local web server is configured, the browser does not know how to process <http://127.0.0.1/osmphp/> and shows *"Not Found.
+The requested URL /osmphp/ was not found on this server."*

-Local web server is going to process <http://127.0.0.1/dubysa/>  browser request from `/projects/dubysa/public`.
+Local web server is going to process <http://127.0.0.1/osmphp/>  browser request from `/projects/osmphp/public`.

 For production environment virtual host can be configured, but for development, in case of Windows and Apache web server, you can just create Windows symbolic link.